Revive Your Morning Beauty Routine

 Solar Power.
 Top your daily skin care strategies with a sun protection plan.

 - Cover up.
 Help prevent skin cancer and premature aging with an SPF of at least 30.
-Choose a physical sunblock (with ingredients like titanium dioxide or zinc oxide) rather than a chemical sunblock (with ingredients like avobenzone) because it's less likely to irritate your skin.
-What's even more important is that most physical sunblocks protect against both UVA and UVB rays.
+Choose a sunscreen that contains either titanium dioxide or zinc oxide, rather than sunscreens with ingredients like avobenzone, because it's less likely to irritate your skin.
+What's even more important is that your sunscreen protects against both UVA and UVB rays.

 - Lip service.
 When you protect your face from the sun, don't leave out your pout.
 "Skin cancers on the lips are more dangerous than other skin cancers because they're more likely to spread to the inside of your body," Blyumin says.
 Select a lip balm with at least a 30 SPF.